What Are the Big 5 Personality Traits?

 • Hans Eysenck shortened that list to a mere three broad dimensions, but later researchers revised and expanded this to include five dimensions of personality.

-Key Takeaway: Rather than focusing on individual terms that describe each and every aspect of a trait, the big 5 theory aims to instead focus on the broader aspects of human personality.
+Rather than focusing on individual terms that describe every aspect of a trait, the Big Five theory aims to instead focus on the broader aspects of human personality.

 History of the Big 5 Personality Traits